 Tour on two wheels

-Biking is a way of life in Fort Collins and we’re proud to be one of only five cities nationwide to receive a Platinum Bicycle Friendly ranking.
+Biking is a way of life in Fort Collins and we’re proud to be one of only five cities (and universities) nationwide to receive a Platinum Bicycle Friendly ranking.

 We’ve partnered with alumni-owned Recycled Cycles to make it simple and cost-effective to take a ride during your visit.
 When you arrive for check-in, expect to receive a bike rental discount coupon.

 If you decide to take a ride, you can expect to be greeted by numerous bike lanes to ensure your safety, scenic bike paths spread throughout town and the surrounding foothills, and bike rental facilities located both on and off campus.